llm-bible/llm-bible.github.io/_publications/shi2024optimization.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.17710"}
   - {name: "Code", url: "https://github.com/ShiJiawenwen/JudgeDeceiver"}
-tags: ['Agentic', 'Security', 'Efficiency and Optimization', 'Reinforcement Learning', 'Has Code', 'Prompting', 'Applications']
+tags: ['Agentic', 'Efficiency and Optimization', 'Applications', 'Reinforcement Learning', 'Security', 'Has Code', 'Prompting']
 ---
 LLM-as-a-Judge uses a large language model (LLM) to select the best response from a set of candidates for a given question.
 LLM-as-a-Judge has many